-As an avid practitioner of qigong (Chinese energy exercises), I trained intensively with Shaolin Wahnam, and received certification as a Medical Qigong Practitioner by the International College of Medical Qigong, and I’ve also studied with qigong healer Michael Lomax.
+As an avid practitioner of qigong (Chinese energy exercises), I trained intensively with Shaolin Wahnam, and received certification as a Medical Qigong Practitioner by the International College of Medical Qigong.
 I am currently pursuing neigong training with Damo Mitchell at Lotus Neigong.

 Prior to becoming an acupuncturist, I attended Stanford University and graduated with a B.A. in Psychology.